swiss-ai-center/a-guide-to-mlops/infrastructure/README.md

-# AII4.0 infrastructure
+# Infrastructure

 ## Introduction

-This is the infrastructure used for the AII4.0 project.
+This is the infrastructure used for the A guide to MLOps project.
+The instructions are meant to be used on a publicely available virtual machine.
 At the moment, the virtual machine (VM) is hosted by the HEIG-VD.

 ## Setup